-2. Connect with about 100 companies in the Corporate Mentorship Program (CMP)
+2. Exposure to over 100 companies in the Corporate Mentorship Program (CMP)

-FTMBA graduates were exposed to 93 CMP global companies in Japan through internships, on-site visits, collaborations on corporate research projects, and potential job opportunities.
-Along the way, they learn about Japanese corporate culture and leadership development.
+FTMBA graduates were exposed to 113 CMP global companiess in Japan through internships, on-site visits, collaborations on corporate research projects, and potential job opportunities.
+Along the way, they learned about Japanese corporate culture and leadership development.

 – GLOBIS University